Teenager shot 5 times on a long road to recovery

 "Fortunately, he is recovering -- but has a long road ahead with more surgeries needed," according to a Broward County Sheriff's Office Facebook post.

-The photo showed Sheriff Scott Israel clasping Borges' hand -- a reminder of the brutal toll of the Wednesday massacre at the Marjory Stoneman Douglas High.
+The photo showed Sheriff Scott Israel clasping Borges' hand -- a reminder of the brutal toll of the Wednesday massacre at the Marjory Stoneman Douglas High in Parkland, Florida, that left 17 people dead.

-As of Sunday, four patients injured in the shooting remained hospitalized in fair condition, according to Broward Health.
+As of Sunday, four patients wounded in the gunfire remained hospitalized in fair condition, according to Broward Health.

-In the grim aftermath of the Parkland, Florida, shooting that left classmates hospitalized and 17 people dead, many students who survived the bloodshed say they can no longer endure a cycle of gun violence followed by inaction.

 Students mobilize

+In the grim aftermath of the shooting, many students who survived the bloodshed say they can no longer endure a cycle of gun violence followed by inaction.
+They're demanding that state and federal lawmakers step up and do something.

-Many are demanding action from their state lawmakers and Washington.
-The students are also coming for the National Rifle Association and any politician who takes money from the gun lobbyist.
+They're also coming for the National Rifle Association and any politician who takes money from the powerful gun lobby.
 The NRA did not immediately return CNN's call seeking comment.

-In response to politicians who say it's not the right time to discuss gun issues after such a tragedy, students have set a date to confront the issue.
+In response to politicians who say it's not the right time to discuss gun policy after such a tragedy, students have set a date to confront the issue.

 "Here's a time to talk about gun control: March 24.
 My message for the people in office is: You're either with us or against us.
-We are losing our lives while the adults are playing around," said junior Cameron Kasky.
+We are losing our lives while the adults are playing around," said Stoneman Douglas junior Cameron Kasky.

 Just days after surviving the 9th deadliest shooting in modern US history, several students have given powerful speeches and compelling TV interviews, voicing their desire to break the continuous loop of massacres.
 Some have gone on social media, vocal about what they experienced and what action they want to see from those in power.